Generate your API Reference

 Include more than one API Reference

-To include multiple, distinct API definitions in your documentation, you can indicate which to include using the api-name property.
-The api-name corresponds to the name of the folder where your API definition is housed.
+To include multiple, distinct API definitions in your documentation, use the api-name property.
+The api-name corresponds to the folder name containing your API definition.

 $fern/